orestbida/cookieconsent/docs/reference/api-reference.md

 - **Type**

     ```javascript
-    function(delay?: number, createModal?: boolean): void
+    function(createModal?: boolean): void
     ```
 - **Details**

-    Both arguments are optional.
-You can show the modal after a specific `delay` (measured in milliseconds).
-If consent was previously expressed, the consent modal will not be generated; you'll have to pass `true` to the second argument to generate it on the fly.
+   If consent was previously expressed, the consent modal will not be generated; you'll have to pass the argument `true` to generate it on the fly.

 - **Example**
     ```javascript
-    // show modal after 300ms
-    cc.show(300);
+    cc.show();

     // show modal (if it doesn't exist, create it)
     cc.show(0, true);